What is Stretching

 This form of stretching also involves two variations, active and ballistic.
 For the sake of this outline, the definition of Ballistic stretches are “rapid, alternating movements or bouncing at end range”.
 However, ballistic forms of stretching are no longer recommended as they do not show any positive results and may produce further injuries.
 Active dynamic stretches involve moving a limb through its full range of motion and rather than holding, repeating the movement several times.

 The PNF or “proprioceptive neuromuscular facilitation” technique has patients first fully contract the muscle in focus or peripheral muscles for roughly 10 seconds before subsequently stretching it with resistance provided by a practitioner or equipment such as a strap or band.
 A variation PIR or “post isometric relaxation” has the patient hold the contraction at about 25% full capacity followed by a stretch.

-When and How to Start
+When and how to start stretching?